JonasMoss/quadagree/README.md

 #> 0.8984700 0.1929226
 ```

+## Support for missing values

+The inferential methods have support for missing values, using pairwise
+available information in the biased sample covariance matrix.
+We use the
+asymptotic method of van Praag (1985).

-## Supported techniques
+## Supported inferential techniques

 `fleissci` supports three basic asymptotic confidence interval
-constructios.
+constructions.
 The asymptotically distribution-free interval, the
 pseudo-elliptical interval, and the normal method.

 | Method       | Description                                                                                                                                                                                                                                                                                        |